Foundation for the Preservation of the Mahayana Tradition: History

 As a result, says Kay (and Samuel's analysis concurs), at the same time that the FPMT was consolidating its structure and practices, several local groups and teachers defected, founding independent networks.
 Geshe Loden of Australia's Chenrezig Institute left the FPMT in 1979, in order to focus on his own network of centers.
 More consequentially, Kelsang Gyatso and his students caused the Manjushri Institute, the FPMT's flagship center in England, to sever its FPMT ties.
 At issue was whether the centers and their students ought to identify primarily with Lama Yeshe, local teachers, the Gelugpa tradition, or Tibetan Buddhism as a whole.
-The FPMT now asks its lamas to sign a "Geshe Agreement" which make explicit the organization's expectations.
-The latter rift widened in the wake of unrelated, post-1996 controversy over Dorje Shugden; the FPMT accepts the 14th Dalai Lama's ban on the worship of this deity, which only applies to those who wish to be his own disciples.
+The FPMT now asks its lamas to sign a "Geshe Agreement" which makes explicit the organization's expectations.
+The latter rift widened in the wake of unrelated, post-1996 controversy over Dorje Shugden.
+Following the policy of the 14th Dalai Lama, the FPMT bans the worship of this deity from its centers.

 Lama Yeshe's death in 1984 led to his succession as spiritual director by Lama Zopa.
 In 1986, a Spanish boy named Tenzin Ösel Hita (a.k.a.
 Tenzin Ösel Rinpoche, or "Lama Ösel") was identified as the tulku of Lama Yeshe.
 As he came of age, Hita gave up his robes for a secular life, attending university in Spain, and became relatively inactive in the FPMT.
-In 2009, was quoted in several media sources as renouncing his role as a tulku—remarks which he later disavowed.
+In 2009, Hita was quoted in several media sources as renouncing his role as a tulku—remarks which he later disavowed.